-At the time of report, bitcoin’s market capitalization is roughly $130 billion, according to the BPI.
-The S&P 500, in contrast, is worth more than $21 trillion.
+At the time of this report, bitcoin’s market capitalization is roughly $670 billion.
+The S&P 500, in contrast, is worth more than $35 trillion.

-Keep in mind that market capitalization is a less-than-ideal way to measure the value of a digital currency.
-Market capitalization has traditionally been used to value companies, by multiplying the share price by the number of shares outstanding.
+Remember that market capitalization is a less-than-ideal way to measure the value of a digital currency.
+Market capitalization has traditionally been used to value companies by multiplying the share price by the number of shares outstanding.

-We do know 19,530,206 BTC have been produced… but it is impossible to know exactly how many units of bitcoin have been lost over the last 10 years, as there are many stories of investors who stored their key data on hard drives they threw away.
+We do know 19,530,206 BTC have been produced… but it is impossible to know precisely how many of those bitcoins have been lost over the last 10 years, as there are many stories of investors who stored their key data on hard drives they threw away.
 As such, the market cap may not be a one-to-one comparison between bitcoin and SPX.

-By putting your money into a single stock which is in its beginning phases, you could generate some rather promising returns.
-On the other hand, you might lose all your money.
+By putting your money into a single stock in its beginning phase of a bull run, you could generate some rather promising returns.
+On the other hand, if you choose wrong, you might lose all your money.

-If you are open to purchasing a speculative asset that has generated very strong returns, bitcoin may be the investment for you.
+If you are open to purchasing a speculative asset that has generated strong returns, bitcoin may be your investment.

-However, if you are looking for something that is a bit more proven, the S&P 500 index may be a better bet.
+However, if you are looking for something that is more proven, with less volatility, the S&P 500 index may be a better bet.

-If you are interested in receiving more educational articles that can help you make the right investments, subscribe to the Bitcoin Market Journal newsletter today.
+If you are interested in receiving more educational articles that can help you make suitable investments, subscribe to the Bitcoin Market Journal newsletter today.